Get & Give Help

 Temporary Housing Assistance for Displaced Residents

-The City and County of Honolulu and State of Hawaiʻi are working together to provide temporary housing options for residents whose homes were left uninhabitable following the recent Kona Low storms.
+The City and County of Honolulu is supporting efforts by the State of Hawaiʻi to provide temporary housing options for residents whose homes were left uninhabitable following the recent Kona Low storms.

 The back-to-back storms caused significant damage in several communities, leaving some households unable to safely return to their homes.
 Temporary housing is being coordinated to ensure families have a safe place to stay while cleanup and repairs are underway.